Curd Rice – mmmm…ultimate comfort food for South Indians. But, can we ‘upgrade’ the white rice in the curd rice to something more ‘Whole Grainy’?

 You will find the oats version keeps you satisfied for a longer time compared to the white rice version.
 They also make a great dinner idea, just remember to soak the grains before leaving for work in the morning.

 Have you tried steel cut oats before?
 Are you a fan?
-Share your comments down below or on my Facebook page.
+Share your comments down below.
 As always, I love to hear from all of you!!